sparkfun/SparkFun_Qwiic_WAV_Trigger_Pro/docs/hardware_overview.md

 [![Photo highlighting STM32 IC](./assets/img/WAV_Trigger_Pro-STM32.jpg){ width="600"}](./assets/img/WAV_Trigger_Pro-STM32.jpg "Click to enlarge")
 </figure>

 The STM32 features a 32-bit Arm<sup>&reg;</sup> Cortex<sup>&reg;</sup>-M7 core with 128 Kb of Flash memory and 1Mb of RAM.
 It has an integrated USB converter that allows for easy updating of firmware over the USB-C connector on the board using STM's [Cube Programmer](https://www.st.com/en/development-tools/stm32cubeprog.html) tool.
-Updating the WAV Trigger Pro's firmware is covered in more details in the [MIDI Host Assembly](./midi_assembly.md) section of this guide.
+Updating the WAV Trigger Pro's firmware is covered in more detail in the [Updating Firmware](./firmware.md) section of this guide.

 ## Power Inputs